chrisalexander/blog/_posts/2010-09-22-why-mcafees-url-shortener-is-bad-for-the-internet.md

 ---
 layout: post
-heading: 'Why McAfee's URL shortener is bad for the internet'
+heading: 'Why the McAfee URL shortener is bad for the internet'
 categories: twitter
 ---